 5. Scaling B2B eCommerce Without Scaling Headcount

-As order volume grows, manual configuration and quoting don’t scale.
-By automating configuration, pricing, and quoting processes, CPQ significantly improves operational efficiency, allowing businesses to handle more deals without adding sales or operations overhead.
-This makes CPQ especially valuable for companies expanding into new markets or channels.
+Manual configuration and quoting fail to scale as order volume grows.
+Automating configuration, pricing, and quoting processes improves operational efficiency.
+Businesses handle more deals without adding sales or operations overhead.
+CPQ is especially valuable for companies expanding into new markets or channels.

-In these scenarios, CPQ transforms eCommerce from a product discovery tool into a true revenue engine, capable of supporting complex buying at scale.
+In these scenarios, CPQ converts eCommerce from a product catalog into a true revenue engine capable of supporting complex buying at scale.

-Next, we’ll look at common challenges when implementing CPQ for e-commerce and how teams can avoid them.
+Next, we look at common challenges when implementing CPQ for e-commerce and how teams can avoid them.

 Common Challenges When Implementing CPQ for eCommerce